-The simplest way to process a dag in forward topological order is to construct the reversal of the input graph, which is obtained by replacing each each $v \rightarrow w$ with its reversal $w \rightarrow v$ .
-Reversing a directed cycle gives us another directed cycle with the opposite orientation; thus, the reversal of a dag is another dag.
-Every source in G becomes a sink in the reversal of G and vice versa; it follows inductively that every topological ordering for the reversal of G is the reversal of a topological ordering of G. The reversal of any directed graph can be computed in O(V+E) time; the details of this construction are left as an easy exercise.
+The simplest way to process a dag in forward topological order is to construct the reversal of the input graph, which is obtained by replacing each each $v \rightarrow w$ with its reversal $w \rightarrow v$.
+Reversing a directed cycle gives us another directed cycle with the opposite orientation, so the reversal of a dag is another dag.
+Every source in G becomes a sink in the reversal of G and vice versa; it follows inductively that every topological ordering for the reversal of G is the reversal of a topological ordering of G. The reversal of any directed graph can be computed in O(V + E) time; the details of this construction are left as an easy exercise.

-171⁄2.7 Every Dynamic Programming Algorithm!
+19.6 Every Dynamic Programming Algorithm?

-Our topological sort algorithm is actually the model for every dynamic programming algorithm!
+Our topological sort algorithm is arguably the model fora wide class of dynamic programming algorithms.
 Recall that the dependency graph of a recurrence has a vertex for every recursive subproblem and an edge from one subproblem to another if evaluating the first subproblem requires a recursive evaluation of the second.
+The dependency graph must be acyclic, or the naïve recursive algorithm would never halt.
 Evaluating any recurrence with memoization is exactly the same as performing a depth-first search of the dependency graph.
 In particular, a vertex of the dependency graph is 'marked' if the value of the corresponding subproblem has already been computed, and the black-box subroutine Process is a placeholder for the actual value computation.